eove/orca/docs/testing/README.md

 where `<n>` is the number (1 to 4) of the yubikey you want to insert.
 Then continue in the VM as in real life.
-The passphrase for the simulated yubikeys is `test`
+The passphrase for the simulated yubikeys is `hwtoken`

 ### SSH to the VM